Need car parts? Select your vehicle

 Q: Where Is the Light Fuse Typically Located?

 A: The tail light fuse can be found in a fuse box that’s usually located under the hood.
-In some vehicles, the fuse inside the cabin, typically behind a plastic panel near the dashboard.
+In some vehicles, the fuse is inside the cabin, typically behind a plastic panel near the dashboard.

 The location of the tail light fuse can vary depending on the vehicle.
 You can check your owner’s manual to know the exact location of the fuse box in your ride.